LiamJCates/Programming-Notes/Algorithms/AlgorithmDesign/Approaches/DivideAndConquer/_DivideAndConquer.md

 Divide and Conquer approach uses a recursive structure to solve a given problem by self reference, dividing the problem into smaller subproblems that are instances of the original problem until they are so small that they can be solved in a straightforward manner.

+When the problems are large enough to solve recursively we call this the recursive case.

 Recursive Case: when the problem instances are large and must be solved by recursively splitting.
 Base Case: When the problem becomes small enough, we halt recursion and say that the recursion “bottoms out” and a simple solution can be found.